google/differential-privacy/cc/docs/algorithms/algorithm.md

     summaries from multiple `Algorithm`s are merged together, the total number of inputs from a single user across all marged `Algorithm`s must not exceed this limit.
-*   `std::unique_ptr<LaplaceMechanism::Builder> laplace_mechanism_builder`: Used
+*   `std::unique_ptr<NumericalMechanism::Builder> mechanism_builder`: Used
-    to specify the type of laplace mechanism the algorithm will use to add noise.
-In most cases they should not be set (and a default LaplaceMechanism will be used), but it can be used to remove or mock noise during testing.
+    to specify the type of numerical mechanism the algorithm will use to add noise (e.g. Laplace, Gaussian).
+In most cases this should not be set (and a default LaplaceMechanism will be used), but it can be used to remove or mock noise during testing.

 ### Partitions
 Several of the parameters refer to the concept of a partition.
 We define a